IBC46 Honoring the Legacy of Tom Beauchamp (1939-2025) June 9-11, 2025

-We look forward to welcoming you in June to our historic campus.
+Check back here for information on IBC47, to be held in June 2026.
+We look forward to welcoming you to our historic campus.

 This world-famous course offers stimulating plenary lectures by eminent scholars and clinicians, followed by in-depth small-group discussions led by expert facilitators.

 The IBC was relaunched in 2019 following a review of how best it can meet the needs and interests of healthcare professionals and others wishing to deepen their understanding of bioethics, in the 21st century.
 The updated course is a collaborative venture between the Kennedy Institute of Ethics (KIE) and the Pellegrino Center for Clinical Bioethics (PCCB), reflecting the course’s greater emphasis on clinical bioethics.
-IBC45 attracted a capacity audience and generated glowing feedback from participants.
+IBC46 attracted a large and diverse audience and generated glowing feedback from participants.

 IBC45, June 2024